A Crossing of the Southern Pacific and Missouri Pacific railroads in the Rio Grande Valley

 Observations by Bill Bentsen:

 The interlocker was used only by the MP crew.
-As I recall, when the train arrived from Raymondsville via Hargill and Monte Alto (southward), it would stop at the closed semaphore and wait until the brakeman went to the interlocker.
+As I recall, when the train arrived from Raymondville via Hargill and Monte Alto (southward), it would stop at the closed semaphore and wait until the brakeman went to the interlocker.
 He opened a standard railroad switch lock which protected the building, then he moved the Armstrong levers until the MP line was cleared over the SP line.
 The mechanism changed the semaphores and derails appropriately.
 Once this maneuver was accomplished, the MP train would cross the SP line in complete safety as intended.
 The signal apparatus was left in this position until after the switching was completed and the train crossed back northward.
 Once it cleared the crossing and the caboose was completely past the north signal, the brakeman reversed the setup and again set the signals for the SP line.
-He then locked up the interlocker and boarded the caboose and left town.
+He then locked up the cabin and boarded the caboose to leave town.

 The location of the original SA&AP Edcouch depot was on the northeast corner of the diamond.
 I never saw the depot as it was removed long before my knowledge of the area; however, the foundation remained as witness to the depot's existence.
 Passenger service on the SP ended shortly after WWII according to my mother, and the depot was razed shortly after that.
 The MP station was southeast of the diamond, and was a wooden building with a freight house attached.
 It was painted the standard MP brown and cream and it had a bay window facing the track.
-Interestingly, the MP never offered passenger service on this line, but the freight agent at the station could issue passenger tickets.
-The MP passenger service was available on the mainline from Harlingen to Houston, and the closest passenger station to Edcouch was at Raymondville.
+Interestingly, MP never offered passenger service on this line, but the freight agent at the station could issue passenger tickets.
+MP passenger service was available on the mainline from Harlingen to Houston, and the closest passenger station to Edcouch was at Raymondville.
 This was where we always boarded the train when we went home to Dallas after visiting my grandparents.
 The station was severely damaged by a hurricane in the mid-60s, and the railroad elected to abandon it rather than repair it.
 The agent retired simultaneously.

-The MP abandoned the Edcouch to Weslaco 7.56-mile line in 1961, then abandoned the Monte Alto to Edcouch line in 1968.
+MP abandoned the Edcouch to Weslaco 7.56-mile line in 1961, and then abandoned the Monte Alto to Edcouch line in 1968.
 This, of course, was the end of the need for the interlocker, which was abandoned in 1968 also.
 The SP line continued to operate under SP ownership until the merger with Union Pacific (UP).
 In 1999, UP filed to abandon the "Santa Rosa Industrial Lead" between Edinburg and Rogerslacy, and the final rails were removed from Edcouch in 2000.